-Medicare has specific rules for billing for Nurse Practitioners, Physician Assistants and other office staff incident to a physician services in an office.
+Medicare has specific rules for billing for nurse practitioners and physician assistants and other office staff incident to a physician services in an office.
 This article explains them.

 Definition of Incident-to services

 Incident-to care is care provided in the physician’s office or patient home incident-to the care provided by the physician.
-This means, that the patient must first be seen by the physician, and that the care provided is an integral part of the physician’s treatment plan.
+This means, that the patient must first be seen by the physician at a prior visit, the physician develops the plan of care, and that the care provided is an integral part of the physician’s treatment plan.
 The physician must stay actively involved in the plan of care and be in the office when the service is provided.

 Login to read the rest of this article

 Don’t have a login?
 Become a member, or learn more about the benefits of membership by clicking on the link below.